Jackie Moreland: Retirement and death

-In 1970, Moreland said that he had "no regrets" regarding his eight-year sports career despite the recruitment issues: "I received a good education, was a No. 1 draft choice in the pros, and had a good pro-basketball career.".
+In 1970, Moreland said that he had "no regrets" regarding his eight-year sports career despite the recruitment issues: "I received a good education, was a No. 1 draft choice in the pros, and had a good pro-basketball career."

 In August 1971, Moreland, at the age of 33, experienced severe stomach pains and was diagnosed with pancreatic cancer.
 The disease spread to the liver, the stomach, and throughout his whole body.
 Medical bills soared, and friends from across the state and from Detroit contributed to a fund to sustain the young family.
-He passed away months later.
+He died months later.

 Moreland was enshrined as a charter member of the Louisiana Tech University Athletic Hall of Fame in 1984.
 Louisiana Tech University maintains a Jackie Moreland Scholarship Fund.